Harteex/ExLauncher/Docs/Theming/docs/viewref.md

 ## TabPanel

-The TabPanel displays its children under each own tab.
+The TabPanel displays its children as the content under each tab.
 For the tabs' labels, the name attribute will be used.
+The tabs are not currently customizable.

 *No specific attributes*